ttaannjjaa/capstone-project/README.md

 - npm
 - Vercel

-`npm start`
+### Start im Developer Modus

+you can clone the repo

+exit `npm install` in the terminal to install all the files the app needs to run

-Runs the app in the development mode and opens http://localhost:3000 to view it in your browser.
+`npm start` runs the app in the development mode and opens http://localhost:3000 to view it in your browser.
 Or you will be asked to confirm another port if this one isn't available.